-EFFECTIVE DATE: November 22, 2017 AUTHORITY: Section 247 of the Act.
-CROSS REFERENCES: Item AP1-4-2, Requesting a Variance from a General Exemption ; Item AP1-4-3, Personal Optional Protection; Item AP1-5/6/7-1, Extending Application of the Act, with respect to sections 5 to 7 of the Act, Item AP5-244-3, Classification - Changes; Item AP5-245-1, Registration of Employers; Item AP5-245-4, Payroll Estimates; Item AP5-246-1, Maximum Wage; Item AP5-247-2, Experience Rating Cost Inclusions/Exclusions; Item AP5-247-3, Transfer of Experience Between Firms, of the Assessment Manual.
-HISTORY: April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act, R.S.B.C.
+EFFECTIVE DATE: June 1, 2022 AUTHORITY: Section 247 of the Act.
+CROSS REFERENCES: Item AP1-4-2, Requesting a Variance from a General Exemption ; Item AP1-4-3, Personal Optional Protection; Item AP1-5/6/7-1, Extending Application of the Act, with respect to sections 5 to 7 of the Act ; Item AP5-244-3, Classification - Changes; Item AP5-245-1, Registration of Employers; Item AP5-245-4, Payroll Estimates; Item AP5-246-1, Maximum Wage; Item AP5-247-2, Experience Rating Cost Inclusions/Exclusions; Item AP5-247-3, Transfer of Experience Between Firms, of the Assessment Manual.
+Item C3-14.10, Serious and Wilful Misconduct; Policy item #115.30, Experience Rating Cost Exclusions , of the Rehabilitation Services & Claims Manual, Volume II.
+HISTORY: June 1, 2022 - policy change to exclude from ER all costs incurred in fatal claims that fall under section 134(2) of the Act.
+April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act, R.S.B.C.
 2019, c.
-1. November 22, 2017 - Updated to no longer include the capitalized values of permanent disability awards in ER determinations Firms' ER determinations for rate years before 2018, which had included these capitalized values, are not affected by the change.
-January 1, 2013 - Consequential changes related to the consolidation of the classification policies were made effective.
+1. November 22, 2017 - Updated to no longer include the capitalized values of permanent disability awards in ER determinations.
+Firms' ER determinations for rate years before 2018, which had included these capitalized values, were not affected by the change.
+January 1, 2017 - 14 firms identified by WorkSafeBC as having experience deterioration in their 2017 experience rating, owing solely to the change in their industry's rate group membership, had their 2017 experience calculated in such a manner as to adjust their net premium rates to a level consistent with what was envisioned when the experience rating plan was implemented.
+January 1, 2013 - Consequential changes related to the consolidation of the classification polices were made effective.
 October 11, 2012 - Updated to add Net Rate Transitioning.
 January 1, 2009 - Updated to add the Excess Cost Surcharge.
+January 1, 2008 - Employers identified by WorkSafeBC as having experienced a greater than 10% deterioration in their 2008 experience rating, owing solely to the change in the criteria for the minimum size of rate groups within the Employer Classification System, had their 2008 and 2009 experience rating calculated based on comparing the employer's cost to assessable payroll ratio to the cost to assessable payroll of a simulated rate group that replicated the employer's 2007 rate group.
 June 1, 2005 - Updated to define "experience".
-Replaces Policies No. 30:50:10 and 30:50:41 of the Assessment Policy Manual and Decision No. 401 in Volumes 1 - 6 of the Workers' Compensation Reporter.
-January 1, 2003 - This Item results from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual.
-The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the HISTORY were issued.
-APPLICATION: The amended policy applies to rate determinations for the 2018 and later rate years.
+January 1, 2003 - This Item resulted from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual.
+The POLICY in this Item continued the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the HISTORY were issued.